2025 Federal Election: Profiling the Candidates From The Electorate of Cooper - Star Observer

 Larkin, a longtime queer activist, recalls her time in the marriage equality campaign as formative, stating, “We cannot accept second-class status and I will always advocate for full equality.”

-She also fervently advocates for increased funding for LGBTQI+ programs, free and accessible gender-affirming healthcare and actively protecting events like drag story time against far-right aggression.
+She also fervently advocates for increased funding for LGBTQIA+ programs, free and accessible gender-affirming healthcare and actively protecting events like drag story time against far-right aggression.

-“I will donate the rest of my salary, over $140,000, to grassroots campaigns, including those defending LGBTQI+ rights,” she says, noting the growing need for tangible support as trans communities are increasingly targeted.
+“I will donate the rest of my salary, over $140,000, to grassroots campaigns, including those defending LGBTQIA+ rights,” she says, noting the growing need for tangible support as trans communities are increasingly targeted.

 From repealing discriminatory religions exemptions to demanding recognition of gender diversity across sectors, her message is clear: queer liberation must be non negotiable.